kelem7/etch-a-sketch/README.md

 * First, I used **document.createElement** and **.appendChild** inside of a **for loop** to create a grid of divs in a container element in the HTML tree.
 * Next I incorporated **.querySelectorAll**, **.forEach**, **event listeners** and **callbacks** to develop a mouseover event that changes the background color of each div.
-* I added **CSS variables** to catch numbers entered by the user to set the number of columns and rows, as well as parameters to catch **NAN** and empty strings.
+* I added **CSS variables** to catch numbers entered by the user to set the number of columns and rows, as well as parameters to prevent **NAN** and empty strings.
 * Used **Math.random** to create a color changing mouseover option.
 * Incorporated the PleaseJS javascript library to offer an alternate mouseover option with a more pleasing color palette.
-* Added an option to increase opacity of black by 0.1 each mouseover until black.
+* Added an option to increase background color opacity by 0.1 each mouseover until black.
 * Added an event listener to create an erase on click functionality.
-* Increased responsivenss by adding **media queries** and a function to scale size of grid based on **window.innerHeight**.
+* Increased responsiveness by adding **media queries** and a function to scale size of grid based on **window.innerHeight**.